How to Wear Sunglasses When You Don't Have Them On

-Most people want to keep them handy even when they don’t have them on.
-As you walk in and out of the shade or into buildings, you’ll need to put them on and take them off, so it’s helpful to know how to wear your shades when they’re shielding your eyes.
+Most people want to keep their sunglasses handy even when they aren't using them.
+As you walk in and out of the shade or into buildings, you’ll need to be able to easily put them on and take them off, so it’s helpful to know how to wear your shades when they’re not busy shielding your eyes.

 Wear Them On Your Head

-This is probably the most common way to wear sunglasses when they’re not on your face.
+This is probably the most common way to wear your sunglasses when they’re not on your face.
 Wearing them on your head seems like the most natural thing to do.
-If you’re going to wear your glasses on your head, however, you need to be aware of a few potential problems:
+If you’re going to wear your glasses on your head, however, you need to be aware of a few potential problems you might run into:

 - Chemicals from hair products may cause damage to your sunglasses.
 If you wear hairspray or hair gel, keep a close eye on the plastic parts of your sunglasses to see if you notice any chemical changes, scratches, or other wear and tear.

-- Certain head shapes can stretch out sunglasses.
+- Certain head shapes can cause sunglasses to stretch.
 Depending on the shape of your skull, wearing your sunglasses on top of your head may cause them to stretch out.
-Once they’re stretched out, they might slip down your nose or fall off when you look down.
+When this happens, they're more likely to slip down your nose or fall off when you look down.

 - Your hair can get caught in the frames.
 This is particularly true of sunglasses styles such as aviators and other styles that feature nose pads.
-Not only can it be painful to get your hair caught in your sunglasses, but the snags can also bend the frames.
+Not only can it be painful to get your hair caught in your sunglasses, but the snags--and the tugging required to free your sunglasses--can also bend the frames.

 Use a Neck Strap